RicktoriousLimited/AIresearch/docs/ricktorious-ecommerce.md

-# Ricktorious Limited Ecommerce Platform Vision
+# Ricktorious Limited Ecommerce Platform Vision _(archived)_

+> **Note:** The active Ricktorious roadmap now focuses on the autonomous
+> markets intelligence module documented in `ricktorious-markets.md`.
+The
+> ecommerce blueprint below is preserved for historical reference only.

 This document captures the target architecture for transforming the existing semantic tooling codebase into an extensible, AI-driven ecommerce experience